 Plaintiffs have told proponents that they are seeking communications between proponents and "their agents, contractors, attorneys, donors or others" to the extent the communications are responsive and not otherwise privileged.
 Doc #187-6 at 2.
 Plaintiffs argue that the election materials put before the voters are insufficient to discern the intent or purpose of Prop 8.
 The questions whether Prop 8 was passed with discriminatory intent and whether any claimed state interest in fact supports Prop 8 underlie plaintiffs' Equal Protection challenge, at least in part.
 See, e g, Doc #157 at 12.
-Proponents assert that Prop 8 was intended to this litigation.
+Proponents assert that Prop 8 was intended simply to preserve the traditional characteristic of marriage as an opposite-sex union.
+See, e g, Doc #159 at 5.
+As a result of these conflicting positions, the intent or purpose of Prop 8 is central to this litigation.
 The issue on which resolution of the present discovery dispute turns is whether that intent should be divined solely from proponents' public or widely circulated communications or disseminations or whether their communications with third parties not intended for widespread dissemination may also illuminate that intent.
 Before deciding that issue, the court first addresses the grounds on which proponents seek a protective order.